-Like most US states, in order to obtain a teacher certification in New Jersey, applicants must submit fingerprints to be cleared in a federal and state criminal history background check.
-All applicants should send in their Authorization and Certification forms to the Criminal History Review Unit before sending in their completed teacher application.
+In order to obtain teacher certification in New Jersey, applicants must submit fingerprints for a federal and state criminal history background check.
+All applicants must complete the fingerprint process online through the Criminal History Review Unit (CHRU).

 New Jersey Teachers Licensing Application Process

-Once all the requirements for New Jersey educator certification have been completed, applicants must send in all of the information.
-The New Jersey Department of Licensure and Credentials receives a lot of applications during the summer months, so it’s recommended to send in all information three to four months in advance of desired employment date.
-The required steps to become a teacher in New Jersey are as follows:
+Once all the requirements for New Jersey educator certification have been completed, applicants must apply for a certificate.
+The New Jersey Department of Licensure and Credentials receives a high volume of applications during the summer months, so it’s recommended to send in all information three to four months in advance of the desired employment date.
+The required documentation to become a teacher in New Jersey is as follows: